Rithvik26/DermaAI/README.md

 # DermaAI

-DermaAI is a SwiftUI-based iOS application that helps dermatologists and healthcare providers manage patient data, track skin conditions, and get AI-powered analysis for diagnosis grouping and treatment recommendations.
+DermaAI is a secure and intelligent iOS application designed for dermatology professionals to manage patient records, analyze skin conditions, and get AI-powered treatment recommendations.

 ## UI